The Mercury native area control, which includes interlock, max occupancy, and antipassback, has some limitations.

 - Scheduled antipassback

 - Scheduled antipassback is not supported at the Mercury level.
-Synergis™ Softwire will enable and disable antipassback on schedule as long as the Mercury controllers are connected or as soon as they reconnect, and the schedule is not set to Always.
+Synergis™ Softwire will enable and disable antipassback on schedule as long as the Mercury controllers are connected or when they reconnect, and the schedule is not set to Always.
 Mercury does not transition on the schedule itself, so it remains in its state at the time of the disconnect.

 - People counting discrepancies

-- Because Mercury tracks its own areas, in some cases, the people count might
+- Because Mercury tracks its own areas, the people count might not always

 People counting task, and on the Mercury controller.
 To